 The interview was held by Marlies Wirth, Curator, Digital Culture and MAK Design Collection.

-Chien-hua Huang: Reform Standard, the third pop-up exhibition in the context of the series CREATIVE CLIMATE CARE, a cooperation with the University of Applied Arts Vienna, runs till 4 October 2020.
+Chien-hua Huang: Reform Standard, the third pop-up exhibition in the context of the series CREATIVE CLIMATE CARE, a cooperation with the University of Applied Arts Vienna, was on view from 8 September to 4 October 2020.
 For more information on the exhibition click here.